MusicPlayerDaemon/MPD/doc/protocol.rst

 `m3u` parser.
 They can access playlists in the music directory (relative path including the suffix), playlists in arbitrary location (absolute path including the suffix;
-allowed only for clients that are connected via UNIX domain socket), or remote playlists (absolute URI with a supported scheme).
+allowed only for clients that are connected via local socket), or remote playlists (absolute URI with a supported scheme).

 :command:`listplaylist {NAME}`